If you’re like me, the tomatoes I grow in my garden rarely make it back into the house — especially those sweet cherry tomatoes!

 - Pink and Red – These are almost ripe, but not perfect just yet

-- Red Tomatoes– These are fully ripe tomatoes and boy, if you get them on your tomato plants, good on you!
+- Red Tomatoes– These are fully ripe tomatoes and if you can get them to survive this long on your tomato plants, good on you!
 I’ll tell the squirrels in my garden that you said hello. 🙂

 To determine if you have a ripe tomato you can also use the pressure or “squeeze” test.
 While I wouldn’t squeeze them really hard, you want to gently squeeze the tomato to see how much “give” it has.